COVID-19 travel regulations for those who have medical conditions that prevent flying

 - Mumps – As soon as symptoms begin until 9 days after the parotid gland has swollen

-For infections diseases, in some cases you may require a “Fit to Fly” certificate from a GP in order to board your flight.
-This can take a little time to prepare and the airline may require additional evidence or clarification – so it is always best to submit a request as far in advance as possible.
+For infectious diseases, in some cases, you may require a “Fit to Fly” certificate from a GP to board your flight.
+This can take a little time to prepare and the airline may require additional evidence or clarificatio, so it is always best to submit a request as far in advance as possible.

 Deep Vein Thrombosis

-Deep Vein Thrombosis (DVT) is a common blood clot which typically occurs in the legs, causing swelling and pain.
+Deep Vein Thrombosis (DVT) is a common blood clot which typically occurs in the legs.
+Up to one in every 1000 people are affected by the condition in the UK each year.

 How do you know if you’re fit-to-fly after a DVT?